Understanding CBT: What It Is and How It Can Help

 What Can CBT Help With?

-CBT has strong evidence for treating a wide range of conditions, including:
+CBT has a strong evidence base across a range of presentations, including:

-• Depression — including persistent low mood and loss of motivation
+- Low mood and depression.
+Including persistent low mood and loss of motivation.

 How Long Does CBT Take?

-CBT is generally considered a shorter-term therapy — many people see meaningful progress within 8 to 16 sessions.
-But there’s no rigid timeline.
-Some issues resolve quickly; others benefit from longer-term work.
+CBT is generally considered a shorter-term therapy.
+Many people find meaningful progress within 8 to 16 sessions, though this varies from person to person.
+Some presentations resolve more quickly; others benefit from longer-term work.

-At Mehema, we don’t put a clock on your progress.
-You and your practitioner decide together what feels right.
+At Mehema, we don’t put a fixed clock on your progress.
+You and your practitioner work together to determine what feels right for you.

 Is CBT Right for You?

-If you’re someone who likes structure, wants practical tools, and prefers to understand the “why” behind how you’re feeling, CBT is often a great fit.
-But it’s not the only approach — and a good psychologist will adapt their methods to suit you, not the other way around.
+If you’re someone who appreciates structure, wants practical tools, and prefers to understand the reasoning behind how you’re feeling, CBT may be a good fit.
+But it’s not the only approach, and a good psychologist will adapt their methods to suit you rather than the other way around.

 Not sure where to start?
-Book a free intro call and we’ll help you figure out the right approach for your situation.
+Book a free intro call and we can help you figure out the right approach for your situation.